Shippable/docs/sources/platform/workflow/job/runci.md

 * **`type`** -- Required, is set to `runCI`

 * **`dependencyMode`** -- Optional.
 This may be set to `immediate`, `strict` or `chrono`.
 For detailed explanation, read about [job triggering mechanisms](/platform/workflow/overview#trigger-modes)

+* **`priority`** -- Optional.
+This may be set to any value from 0 to 10000 inclusive.
+Jobs with higher priority will be queued before the ones with lower priority.
+Default priority for all the jobs is 9999.

 * **`steps `** -- is an object which contains specific instructions to run this Job
     * `IN` -- Optional, any Resource or Job can be used here and as many of them as you need. `switch`, `versionNumber`, and `versionName` are supported too but `applyTo` is not supported.